HexHive/Evocatio/README.md

 You can use these modules either sequentially or seperately.

+We also present CapSan based on AddressSanitizer to detect bug capabilities.

 More details about the project can be found at the [paper](https://hexhive.epfl.ch/publications/files/22CCS.pdf).
 Our presentation about Evocatio can be found at the [slide](https://hexhive.epfl.ch/publications/files/22CCS-presentation.pdf).

 ## Requirement